fleet-actions/ec2-runner-pool-manager/docs/architecture/provision/provision.md

 # Provision

-Provision guarantees that each GitHub Actions workflow receives exactly the compute resources it needs—either by efficiently reusing existing idle instances or by quickly creating new EC2 runners on-demand.

-## Overview and Goals

 Provision is one of the core operational modes of the controlplane, specifically designed to ensure GitHub Actions workflows always have suitable EC2 instances ready to execute CI jobs promptly and reliably.

-The primary objectives of Provision are:

-- Resource Efficiency: Maximize the reuse of existing idle runners, reducing costs and startup latency.
-- Scalability: Provision new instances from AWS if no suitable idle runners are available, ensuring workflows never wait unnecessarily.
-- Isolation: Ensure safe, isolated assignment of resources to workflows, preventing conflicts or resource contention.

 Provision achieves these goals through two sub-components:

  1. Selection: Prioritizes reuse by selecting suitable idle runners from the resource pool.
  2. Creation: Provisioning new EC2 resources on-demand, using AWS fleet management.